KatanaGraph/katana/docs/contributing/building.rst

    wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
    bash Miniconda3-latest-Linux-x86_64.sh

+(There have been confusing issues associates with using Anaconda instead of Miniconda.
+Make sure to use Miniconda3, *not* Anaconda3!)

 You will need to log out and back in again to ensure conda is properly configured.
 Then create and activate the development environment: